nuprl/website/blog/_src/posts/2016-06-13-does-anyone-still-care-about-printed-proceedings-grab-some-at-neu-this-week.md

     Title: Does anyone still care about printed proceedings?
 (Grab some at NEU this week!)
     Date: 2016-06-13T10:50:14
-    Tags: proceedings,dawn of the digital era, by Gabriel Scherer
+    Tags: proceedings,dawn of the digital era
+    Authors: Gabriel Scherer

 Are you interested in printed conference Proceedings?
 We have a good stack of them left away at Northeastern University (Boston, MA) and it